cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 FTPS is to FTP what HTTPS is to HTTP (though there are additional complications since FTP is a two-channel protocol).
 FTPS uses port 990 for commands in *implicit* mode, and good old port 21 for commands in *explicit* mode.

-SFTP is an entirely different beast — FTP-like functionality over SSH.
+SFTP is an entirely different beast - FTP-like functionality over SSH.

 Note that FTPS, like FTP, requires multiple ports to function.
 This makes SFTP (which operates of port 22, like SSH) much easier to handle when configuring firewalls.

-“Managed File Transfer” (MFT) services/applications allow FTP to be wrapped in a more secure protocol (HTTPS?) as well.
+"Managed File Transfer" (MFT) services/applications allow FTP to be wrapped in a more secure protocol (HTTPS?) as well.
 These are popular in regulated industries.

 ### Secure Email Protocols

 S/MIME leverages MIME to provide authentication, message confidentiality and integrity, and nonrepudiation.
-S/MIME uses the “Cryptographic Message Syntax” to ensure the security of the underlying keys.
+S/MIME uses the "Cryptographic Message Syntax" to ensure the security of the underlying keys.
 Best practices dictate that separate S/MIME certificates be used for signing vs. encryption so that the encryption key can be escrowed without damaging non-repudiation.

 Important ports: